 Read on to learn more about hormonal imbalances and how they might be affecting your health.

 Your hormones play an integral role in your overall health.
-Because of that, there’s a broad range of symptoms that could signal a hormonal imbalance.
-Your symptoms will depend on which hormones or glands aren’t working properly.
+As a result, there’s a broad range of signs and symptoms that could signal a hormonal imbalance.
+Your signs or symptoms will depend on which hormones or glands are not working properly.

-Common hormonal conditions affecting both men and women could cause any of the following symptoms:
+Common hormonal conditions affecting people of all genders could cause any of the following signs or symptoms:

 - weight gain

 - hump of fat between the shoulders

 - unexplained and sometimes sudden weight loss

 - muscle weakness